 - Competency in the skills, gifts, and arts of ministry appropriate for leadership in local congregations and other settings.

-The MSMus Experience - Testimonials
+The MSMus Experience - Graduate Spotlights

 When I enrolled in the Sacred Music Program at Emmanuel, I hoped to spend one semester outside my own context.
 That dream came true in the spring of 2012 from January to April when I studied at the Seminary in Matanzas, Cuba–el Seminario Evangélico de Teología de Matanzas.
 Academically, I was able to work on a project on Cuban hymns written from the Cuban revolutionary experience – rigorous original work that has now been published.
 I also studied conducting with internationally renown conductor Maestro José Antonio Méndez who drew out my own musical conducting instincts in the very embodied pedagogies of Cuban choral conducting.
 I did some of my academic work by distance supervised by Emmanuel professors and I sang in two choirs and participated in a Masters’ seminar on liberation theology.